 Elephants: Mentioned in Ether, mastodons and mammoths lived in North America during the Pleistocene era, yet became extinct on this continent towards the end of the last ice age, predating the Book of Mormon by thousands of years.
 America’s first elephant arrived in 1796 on Captain Jacob Crowninshield’s boat from India.
 Again, this may well have been something that Joseph Smith simply did not have the background or learning to understand.

 Steel / Iron / Metals: The Book of Mormon introduces us to iron, copper, brass, steel, gold, and silver, which were in “great abundance.”
 Smelting and casting became known around 800 AD.
 Copper, even gold, doesn’t appear until 600-800 AD, except in the Andes Mountains far to the south (1 Nephi 18:25, 2 Nephi 5:15).
 Even the mighty Mayan empire constructed its temples with stone tools, lacking metal.
-Though mentioned twenty times, there is no evidence of any hardened metal production in pre-Columbian America
+Though mentioned twenty times in the text of the Book of Mormon, there is no archaeological evidence of any hardened metal production in pre-Columbian America, and a tremendous volume of evidence to the contrary.

 Dr. William Smith’s Dictionary of the Bible instructs that “copper” is the true rendering of the word “steel” in the Bible context.
 Even Alexander the Great, who lived three hundred years after the period in question, employed iron (iron is not steel) for points of his implements, and “complained that his weapons were so easily blunted…”